Hack For Budget Conscious Students: How to Do Your Laundry While Saving Money

 As using the washer (and dryer) uses up a significant amount of your budget, maximise the capacity of your washing machine, and don't just wash a few items at a time.
 Running a machine with a full load will reduce the number of cycles you have to run, saving overall budget-wise.

-However, be careful not to overfill the machine as this will lead to less effective cleaning and more wear and tear on your clothes.
-Finding the sweet spot of a full but not overfilled load is the key to saving money but still ensuring clean clothes.
+However, do not overfill the machine as this will lead to less effective cleaning and more wear and tear on your clothes.
+Finding the sweet spot of a full, but not overfilled load, is the key to saving money but still ensuring clean clothes.

-Top Tip: if you don't have enough clothes to justify running a machine, ask your house mates if they have whites to wash, and share the load AND the cost.
+Top Tip: if you don't have enough clothes to justify running a machine, ask your house mates if they have whites or colours to wash, and share the load AND the cost.

 Treating Small Stains